-When we think of a dog eating beans, regardless of the nutritional value, it may seem like a bad idea.
+When we think of a dog eating some beans, regardless of the nutritional value, it seems like a pretty bad idea.
 Though this food is rich in protein and fiber, let’s be honest and say that most pet dogs are gassy enough!

-In general, you can feed your pooch some beans because this type of vegetable isn’t toxic for canines.
+So you can feed your dog some, when cooked.
+They aren’t toxic for canines.
 However, with so many different varieties, choosing one can be confusing.
-Green beans, black beans, white beans, chili beans and other several other kinds are all quite common.
-We’ll also look at common canned beans for your dog’s sake.
+Green beans, black beans, white beans, chili beans and other several other kinds are all available.
+It’s a broad topic, let’s take a bite out of it.

 Can I Give My Dog Beans?
-Answer: Yes
+Answer: Yes, in moderation

 Serving some with, for example, a rice recipe is safe and nutritious.
-Just avoid serving them raw and limit portions.
+Just avoid providing them raw and limit portions.